English | Română

 Summary of broadband development in Romania

 The National Strategy for Romanian Digital Agenda 2020 represents Romania’s broadband strategy.
 Broadband and digital services infrastructure is one of the four action fields defined in the strategy.
 The Romanian Strategy aims at achieving coverage of 100% of households with fixed broadband by 2020, 80% of households with access to over 30 Mbps broadband and 45% of households with subscriptions over 100 Mbps.
 The National Plan for Next Generation Network infrastructure development states the same and opts for prioritising the development of fibre networks as close to the end user as possible.
+The National Strategy for the Implementation of 5G has been launched for public consultation.

 National broadband plan and policy